Life Lessons from Video Games

 Playing persona games helped me learn important time management skills for school.

-Playing one game taught me to be efficient and not waste time in real life, like multitasking while getting ready in the morning.
+Participating in games taught me to be efficient and avoid wasting time, similar to multitasking while getting ready in the morning.

 I prioritize my time to balance work and hobbies by waking up early, working out, doing tasks, playing guitar, and gaming before bed.